-The duties of the Commission are as follows:
+The duties of the Cultural Council are as follows:

-- (a) Create a five year plan known as the Art in Public Places Program Five Year Plan for Program Development and Implementation.
-This plan will be reevaluated and may be revised.
-It shall be provided to the Mayor and Council both initially and upon any revision and shall be placed on file with the Legislative Services Division.
-The plan shall be reviewed by Council both initially and as updated and shall not take effect until Council approval. - (b) Review annual City Capital Improvement Projects with appropriate boards, agencies, authorities and departments and establish a list of eligible projects to include in the program. - (c) Develop budgets for public art administration, maintenance, conservation and community education. - (d) Develop an annual plan and budget for public art projects. - (e) Develop and oversee policy implementation and administration of the public art program, which may include such things as acceptance of gifts. - (f) Determine the selection process for each project and authorize selection committee formation where deemed appropriate by the Art in Public Places Commission and as outlined in the Art in Public Places Program Five Year Plan for Program Development and Implementation.
+(a) Create updates to the five-year plan known as the Art in Public Places Program Five Year Plan for Program Development and Implementation.
+This plan may also be revised from time to time by the Cultural Council.
+Updates shall be provided to the Mayor and City Council at least six months prior to the expiration of the five-year plan and shall be placed on file with the Legislative Services Division.
+The updates and revisions to the plan shall be reviewed by City Council and shall not take effect until City Council approval.

-- (g) Designate a member of the Commission to serve as chair of each Art Selection Committee. - (h) Receive, review and act on the recommendations of the Art Selection Committees. - (i) Be responsible, in its discretion, for applying for and receiving state, federal and private funds related to public art on behalf of the City through appropriate grant applications, and for the administration thereof.
+- (b) Review annual City Capital Improvement Projects with appropriate boards, agencies, authorities and departments and establish a list of eligible projects to include in the program. - (c) Develop budgets for public art administration, maintenance, conservation and community education. - (d) Develop an annual plan and budget for public art projects. - (e) Develop and oversee policy implementation and administration of the public art program, which may include such things as acceptance of gifts.
+All gifts, grants and award of monies shall be deposited in the Art in Public Places Trust Fund. - (f) Be responsible, in its discretion, for applying for and receiving state, federal and private funds related to public art on behalf of the City through appropriate grant applications, and for the administration thereof.